tierninho/electron/docs/api/ipc-renderer.md

 Like `ipcRenderer.send` but the event will be sent to the `<webview>` element in the host page instead of the main process.

-## Event object

-The `event` object passed to the `callback` has the following methods:

-### `event.senderId`

-Returns the `webContents.id` that sent the message, you can call `event.sender.sendTo(event.senderId, ...)` to reply to the message, see [ipcRenderer.sendTo][ipc-renderer-sendto] for more information.
-This only applies to messages sent from a different renderer.
-Messages sent directly from the main process set `event.senderId` to `0`.

-[ipc-renderer-sendto]: #ipcrenderersendtowindowid-channel--arg1-arg2-